Sports training has been part of my life for years. Since the recent surge of sports influencers on social media, I felt interested in looking at it.

 I often look at the current craze with a distant eye.
 Because, when it comes to sports training, the only standard should be our own selves.

 Among sports enthusiasts, beyond talent, we’re not made equals.
-So many things affect what we can achieve, such as our hormone levels or our metabolism.
-Beyond our goals, we all have different muscle insertions, arm or leg lengths.
+So many things affect what we can achieve, such as our hormone levels or metabolism.
+Beyond goals, we have different muscle insertions, arm or leg lengths.

 Being aware of this helps us to overcome our weaknesses and accept the limits we will meet at one point by adapting our training to our physical and physiological characteristics.

-The race for performance, no matter the cost, only existed in sports and entertainment.
+The race for performance at any cost existed in sports and entertainment.
 Social media brought it into our lives, pushing many of us to use the same recipes to build an enhanced version of ourselves, from photo filters to aesthetic surgery or drugs.

 One can only be alarmed that more and more sports enthusiasts are taking PEDs.
-In a society that places so much emphasis on performance, it is not surprising that business culture and practices infuse the sports lifestyle.
+In a society putting so much emphasis on performance, it is not surprising that business culture permeates lifestyles.
 But we should be very concerned that it shapes our personal lives.

 The journey matters more than the goal